-AirBnb in Valencia
+Airbnb in Valencia

-Holiday rentals to tourists in Valencia
+Holiday Rentals for Tourists in Valencia

-The number of applications we receive from people who want to take advantage of the (in English) “Airbnb boom” in Valencia has increased enormously in recent years.
-Airbnb’s popularity started out small around the world, but grew more and more over the years; until it became a plague especially in the big cities.
-Just look at Amsterdam or Brussels.
-The same happened here in Spain in big cities like Madrid and Barcelona.
-The popularity of the Airbnb in Valencia grew slowly with Madrid and Barcelona.
+The number of applications we receive from people who want to take advantage of the ‘Airbnb boom’ in Valencia has increased enormously in recent years.
+Airbnb’s popularity started small worldwide but grew enormously as time passed.
+This was undoubtedly true in Spain’s big cities like Madrid and Barcelona, and the popularity of Airbnb in Valencia grew along with its larger counterparts.

-How Airbnb started
+How Airbnb Started

 Renting in Valencia

 The first version of the law on rental permits was passed in 2009 and later amended in 2015.
-With the introduction of this law it became an obligation to register all tourist rental apartments with the Register of Companies, Establishments and Tourism Professions.
+With the introduction of this law, it became required to register all tourist rental apartments with the Register of Companies, Establishments and Tourism Professions.